 Texas Hill Country, historical hospitality at its finest

 Fredericksburg is a small, cosmopolitan city with character and flair, located about an hour’s drive from San Antonio.
 Here, you’ll find rolling hills, lush vineyards, peach orchards and some of the best art galleries in the United States.
-With a German heritage, quaint B&B’s, great dining options and wonderful hospitality defines this area.
+A German heritage, along with quaint B&Bs, fabulous dining options and wonderful hospitality, all help to define this area.

 The Fruits Of Their Labour